 On April 23, the Board also voted to adopt a drought water rate structure but, after much deliberation, elected not to implement the proposed Stage 3 drought rate surcharges at this time.

-We rely solely on water stored in Folsom Lake, which is currently at unprecedented low levels.
+We rely solely on water stored in Folsom Lake, which is currently at record low levels.
 2013 was the driest year on record in more than a century.
-The first snow survey of 2014 showed the Sierra snowpack at just 19 percent of normal.
+The Sierra snowpack, which we rely on heavily for water supply, is at just 19 percent of normal.
 While we still may experience some wet weather later in the season, it’s difficult to erase the effects of multiple back-to-back dry winters.
 This means we will all have to use our supplies wisely.

 Looking for ways to improve water efficiency in your landscape?

 Visit the Water Efficient Landscape (WEL) Garden behind our office for inspiration to create a landscape that looks beautiful every season.
 The garden demonstrates efficient irrigation and ways to use non-water using material to create a beautiful landscape.
 Open 8:30 a.m. to 4 p.m.
 Monday through Friday.